All I can say is tremendous.

 Under the FMCSA and Virginia law, commercial motor vehicle (CMV) drivers must meet specific qualifications to ensure they have the necessary skills to operate a semi-truck safely.
 Drivers are required to complete the following qualifications:

-Requiring these qualifications ensures that drivers have the skills and knowledge to operate large trucks or buses safely.
+These qualifications ensure drivers have the skills and knowledge to operate large trucks or buses safely.
 This reduces the odds of collisions due to unskilled driver mistakes and errors.

 Hours of Service